 6. Space & Footprint

 Understanding that many users have limited space, we evaluated how much room each rack occupied and how easy it was to move or store if needed.

 Lastly, we compared the price of each power rack with the features and quality it offered.
 This helped us determine which racks provided the best value for money.

 Power Rack Buyer’s Guide

 The first thing to check with all power racks is the quality of the J-hooks and safety bars.

 The J-hooks are where you would place the barbell before you start lifting.
-And the safety bar is designed to catch the barbell if you struggled to get back to your starting position.
+The safety bar is designed to catch the barbell if you struggle to get back to your starting position.

 Unfortunately, we saw quite a few racks that didn’t use solid steel safety rods, and those could buckle and bend.

 “If you exercise on a treadmill, stationary bicycle, elliptical machine or with exercise balls, free weights, or total body resistance (TRX) suspension bands, check before using them to ensure they are safe and working properly.”